shengyuhao/DIVOTrack/DATASHEET.md

 # DIVOTrack: A Cross-View Dataset for Multi-Human Tracking in DIVerse Open Scenes

-We present **DIVOTrack**: a new cross-view multi-human tracking dataset for **DIV**erse **O**pen scenes with dense tracking pedestrians in realistic and non-experimental environments If you use this dataset, please acknowledge it by citing the original paper:
+We present **DIVOTrack**: a new cross-view multi-human tracking dataset for **DIV**erse **O**pen scenes with dense tracking pedestrians in realistic and non-experimental environments.
+If you use this dataset, please acknowledge it by citing the original paper:

 ```
 @article{wangdivotrack,